rgwilton/draft-yp-observability/draft-wilton-netconf-yang-push-2.md

 <!--
 TODO - Decide the simplest mechanism for returning RPC errors.

 Below is a tree diagram for "establish-subscription-stream-error-info" RPC yang-data.
-All objects contained in this tree are described in the YANG module in {{yp-lite-yang-module}}.
+All objects contained in this tree are described in the YANG module in {{yang-push-2-yang-module}}.

 ~~~~
     yang-data establish-subscription-stream-error-info